joaoluke/jech/docs/en/architecture.md

 ## 🧱 Compiler Modules (src/compiler/)

-* `lexer.c` — Responsible for breaking raw text into tokens.
+* `tokenizer.c` — Responsible for breaking raw text into tokens.
 * `parser.c` — Converts the stream of tokens into AST nodes.
 * `bytecode.c` — Compiles AST nodes into instructions.
 * `vm.c` — Executes instructions one by one.